hichiaty/SynthPy/Readme.md

 If your distribution's package manager doesn't have boost [you can compile from source here](https://www.boost.org/doc/libs/1_73_0/more/getting_started/unix-variants.html)

 [JUCE](https://github.com/juce-framework/JUCE) itself has a list of dependancies for Linux; it's a gigantic library.
-Depending on your distribution and setup you may already have some / all of the following libraries.
-If you are on Ubuntu, the following commands will install all your dependancies.
+You probably have some of these dependancies, depending on your distribution.
+If you are on Ubuntu, the commands below will install all your dependancies.
 If you are on another distro, check the JUCE docs.

 ```
 sudo apt-get -y install llvm